If Everything Is Automated, What Is Left for Humans?

 Human hands creating something alongside robotic arms, representing human-AI collaboration

-My daughter asked me a question that stopped me cold: "Dad, if AI can do everything, what will I do when I grow up?"
+A friend's daughter asked me a question that stopped me cold: "If AI can do everything, what will I do when I grow up?"

 She's nine.
 She's already seeing AI write stories, create art, answer questions better than many adults.
 From her perspective, the question is entirely logical.